History of the Perthshire Patons

 NB: Family history charts can be accessed at http://www.tribalpages.com/tribes/chrispaton

-From the extensive records researched by Jane S. MacGillivray as part of her Operation Dunlichity project, some extra information on the family of our earliest known MacGillivray ancestor, James (born 1750 approx) can be examined.
+From the extensive records researched by Jane S. MacGillivray as part of her Operation Dunlichity project, some extra information on the family of our earliest known MacGillivray ancestors can be examined.

-James was noted in the OPR entry for his marriage to Ann Cameron in 1772 as being originally from Dunchea, and then moving after his wedding to Bochrubin.
-Today, both Dunchea and Bochrubin still exist, as farms on the south side of Loch Ness, in the parish of Dores and Boleskine.
+Our earliest confrmed ancestor, James MacGillivray, presumed son of a Donald MacGillivray, was noted in his marriage entry to Ann Cameron of Ruthven in 1772 as being originally from Dunchea, and then moving after his wedding to Bochrubin.
+Today, Dunchea, Bochrubin and Ruthven still exist, as farms on the south side of Loch Ness, in the parish of Dores and Boleskine (previously Dores).

-From Jane's research, other MacGillivray members are noted at Dunchea prior to James' marriage, and it can be deduced that they were in some way close kin to James.
+From Jane's research, other MacGillivray members are noted at Dunchea prior to James' marriage, and it can be deduced that they were in some way likely related to James - some were almost certainly siblings.

 On March 31st 1760, a Donald MacGillivray of Dunchea (noted as Danchy) married Elizabeth MacGillivray of Gortleg, having initially contracted for the wedding on January 22nd.